jelkinsjames/chameleon-PCB/PCM1863/README.md

 Drivers for the PCM 186x series are available [here](https://e2e.ti.com/support/audio-group/audio/f/audio-forum/773056/faq-linux-drivers-device-drivers-for-aic31xx-dac31xx-aic325x-aic320x-aic326x-aic321x).
 More driver information can be found on the [TI webpage](https://www.ti.com/product/PCM1863?utm_source=google&utm_medium=cpc&utm_campaign=asc-null-null-GPN_EN-cpc-pf-google-wwe&utm_content=PCM1863&ds_k=PCM1863&DCM=yes&gclid=Cj0KCQiA6fafBhC1ARIsAIJjL8l6Lk9SO-Q0-fB0_5uYiveTayMeogbHzMJUxCBsQcNd4n_-5XY2ie4aAl2cEALw_wcB&gclsrc=aw.ds) for the PCM1863.

+The [Ti PCM186X Evaluation Board](https://www.ti.com/lit/ug/slau615/slau615.pdf?ts=1678288360067&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FPCM1864) has additional resources on how to design an example board.
+[PurePath Console 3 (PPC3)](https://www.ti.com/tool/PUREPATHCONSOLE) is a GUI for development of audio chips such as the PCM1863

 Here is a block diagram of the chip we are using:

 ![](blockdiagram.png)